salmanaustar/toyrobot/README.md

 ## Usage

-At this stage, the program can be initialize by invoking the main.rb file with a command line argument of the name of file. such as
+At this stage, the program can be initialize by invoking the main.rb file with a command line argument of filename. such as

 ruby main.rb test.txt

-following are the sample data files which are located on the root of this project: test.txt test2.txt test3.txt test4.txt test5.txt
+following are the sample data files which are located on the root of this project:

+test.txt

+test2.txt

+test3.txt

+test4.txt

+test5.txt

 ## Testing